cscart/docs/en/user_guide/users/vendors/manage_vendor_plans.rst

 #.
 Choose a plan from the list of already existing plans, or create a new one.
 To do this, enter the name of the new vendor plan and click **Add**.

 #.
-Fill in the filds for the new plan.
+Fill in the fields for the new plan.

 #.
 Click the **Create** button.